WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-   Global privileges are not granted to any default role.
-These are quite powerful and they are quite close to the superuser status - many of them can affect all projects on your Weblate installation.
+   The global privileges are not granted to any default role.
+These are powerful and they are quite close to the superuser status - most of them can affect all projects on your Weblate installation.

 List of groups